-With the construction of Chinarang Irrigation Canal in Sahaktikhor VDC in Chitwan, living conditions have improved dramatically for the 39 households of the indigenous Chepang and Kami communities.
+With the construction of Chinarang Irrigation Canal in Shaktikhor VDC in Chitwan, living conditions have improved dramatically for the 39 households of the indigenous Chepang and Kami communities.

 Community members, who had to depend on the forest to make a living, are involved in agriculture – harvesting paddy and vegetables.
 After the canal became operational in mid 2012, nearly 50 quintals of paddy and maize were harvested that year.
 In addition, they also grow vegetables and sell surplus in nearby markets.